smikhalevski/doubter/README.md

 An array of issue groups where each group contains issues raised by a separate shape in the union; or `null`.

-Union checks the input only against shapes that support the corresponding input value type, so `issueGroups` only contains issues raised by shapes that support the input.

-If there were no shapes in the union that support the type of the provided input, then `issueGroups` is `null`.
-For example, if you have a `number | string` union and parse a boolean value, there's no shape that supports `boolean` input type.
+Union checks the input only against shapes that [accept](#check-that-an-input-is-accepted) the input value type.
+If there were no shapes in the union that accept the provided input value type, then `issueGroups` is `null`.
+For example, if you have a `number | string` union and parse a boolean value, there's no shape that accepts `boolean` input type.
 So the raised union issue would have `issueGroups` set to `null`.

 `path` of issues in `issueGroups` is relative to the grouping issue.

 </dd>
 </dl>

-When union detects that only one of its shapes supports the provided input then issues produced by this shape are returned as is:
+When union detects that only one of its shapes accepts the provided input value then issues produced by this shape are returned as is:

 ```ts